Chamomile tea is a popular beverage that is used by many for its soothing and calming effects. Chamomile supplements take it to a new level.

 What is chamomile?

 Chamomile is an herb that has been used for hundreds of years.
-In the US, it is most commonly used as a tea to treat upset stomach or help with sleep issues.
+In the US, it is most commonly used as a tea to treat upset stomach or help with sleep issues and relaxation (similar to the effects of kava).

 But in other parts of the world, chamomile is used for many reasons.
-There are two types of the herb which are used for medicinal purposes.
-They are German Chamomile and Roman Chamomile.
+There are two types of the herb which are used for medicinal purposes – German Chamomile and Roman Chamomile.

 German Chamomile is commercially used most often.
 A German government organization recently approved the use of this form of chamomile to use topically on the skin to fight off bacteria and reduce swelling.
 It is also used as a tea or dietary supplement for treatment of stomach cramps.

-Chamomile can be purchased as dried flower heads, as infusion or tea, in a liquid extract form, tinctures, and in creams or medicated ointments.
+Chamomile can be purchased as dried flower heads, as infusion or tea (similar to organic matcha green tea), in a liquid extract form, tinctures, and in creams or medicated ointments.

 How do chamomile supplements work?